Facial

 defects.
 But not every area of the body responds

-well to fat transfer.
+well to fat grafting.
 The breasts for instance,

 are not appropriate.
 Injecting fat into the